 For the rest, you might want to consider retaking in your second year of NS.
 This means that you will have to sit for another practical exam for your science subjects.
 For most of us in our second year in permanent units, book outs become more frequent and you will have much more free time in camp to study as well.
 Don’t let the 2 years of NS go to waste.
 I’ve seen some of my peers bring their A-level notes up to Mount Biang in Brunei to study in the jungle and still make it to NUS in the end.
 If there’s a will, there is a way.

 For those of you who decide to retake outside of NS or for those who do not have NS at all, you might want to consider going to a private school.
 MDIS provides A-level courses and it also provides lab sessions for those who need to retake their science practical.
 However, if you feel that you do not want to waste time travelling to and from school, you can consider private tutors as well.
 Just don’t blow up your kitchen trying to make a makeshift chemistry lab.

 There are many paths that one might want to consider after poly or JC.
 This list is certainly not exhaustive, there may be a ton of other great schools that have been left out.
 You might even want to head overseas if you have the financial capabilities.
-Although, you should make sure that whatever you choose is something that you want.
-Not something forced upon you by your parents or your peers.
-A degree is not something you spend 4 years with and then say goodbye.
+However, you should make sure that whatever you choose is something that you want, not something forced upon you by your parents or your peers.
+A degree is not something you spend 4 years with and then say goodbye to.
 For most of us, our degree determines our field of work and our career paths in the future, so choose something that you really enjoy doing, so you’ll never have to work a day in your life.